oVirt/ovirt-site/source/node/node.html.md

 ## Overview

 The oVirt Node sub-project is geared toward building a small, robust operating system image.
 It uses minimal resources while providing the ability to control virtual machines running upon it.
 A managed node can run in both standalone and mananged modes.
-For details on standalone mode can be found here.

 <Category:Project>